awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ## `aws:updateAgent`<a name="aws-updateagent"></a>

 Update the EC2Config service to the latest version or specify an older version\.
 This plugin only runs on Microsoft Windows Server operating systems\.
-For more information about the EC2Config service, see [Configuring a Windows Instance Using the EC2Config Service](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/UsingConfig_WinAMI.html)\.
+For more information about the EC2Config service, see [Configuring a Windows Instance using the EC2Config service](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/UsingConfig_WinAMI.html)\.
 For more information about documents, see [AWS Systems Manager documents](sysman-ssm-docs.md)\.

 ### Syntax<a name="updateagent-syntax"></a>